monomelodies/monad/docs/components/models.md

 > `lastname` fields, and a model defining a `fullname` virtual property.

-On your Manager, register the _uninstantiated_ model class on the property `model` to make Monad use it automatically:
+On your Manager, register the _uninstantiated_ model class on the property `Model` to make Monad use it automatically:

 ```javascript
 import Base from '/path/to/monad/src/services/Manager';